-- A satisfactory TOEFL (Test of English as a Foreign Language) Score submitted or successful completion of ESLI. - 2.
-A \$25.00 application fee using a money order. - 3.
-Two certified, translated copies of all transcripts, mark sheets, and diplomas direct from the university/college(s) to the Graduate School. - Certified Declaration of Financial Support on file in the Office of International Programs.
+- A satisfactory TOEFL (Test of English as a Foreign Language), PET-A, or IELTS score submitted, or successful completion of ESLI (English as a Second Language). - A \$25.00 application fee using a money order, or electronically using a debit or credit card. - Two certified, translated copies of all transcripts, mark sheets, and diplomas direct from the university/college(s) to Graduate Studies. - 4.
+Certified Declaration of Financial Support on file in the Department of International Programs.